 This week my city, Middletown CT, began sending out re-appraisals of properties.
 They do this every five years (there are adjustments in between those 5-yr re-appraisals, but they're not significant).

 Property taxes are "ad valorum" taxes.
-An ad valorum ("to the value") tax is one that is based on the appraised value of property such as real estate, personal property, and motor vehicles.
-Property taxes are paid by property owners to cover the costs of government; the understanding here is that property owners receive the benefits of government therefore they should fund the costs (I ain't here to debate that concept, I'm just here to talk about it...)
+An ad valorum ("to the value") tax is one that is based on the appraised (not market) value of property such as real estate, personal property, and motor vehicles.
+Property taxes are paid by property owners to cover the costs of government; the understanding here is that property owners receive the benefits of government therefore they should fund the costs.

-Those property taxes are calculated by someone (or someones) going all around the city and appraising all the value of all the things in it: land, homes, vehicles, even personal property inside the home (yes, technically we pay property taxes on our sofas).
+Those property appraisals are done by a contracted firm going all around the city and appraising all the value of all the things within it: land, homes, vehicles, even personal property inside the home (yes, technically we pay property taxes on our sofas).
 Businesses are appraised for things like land, buildings, the internal machinery, and even office supplies!

 The value of everything you, yourself, own is called your Appraised Value.

-The sum of everyone's appraised values in aggregate is called the Grand List (sorta, read further below).
+The sum of everyone's appraised values is called the Grand List.

 To calculate your share of the cost of the city, you divide your Appraised Value by the Grand List to see what percentage of the town you own, thus what percentage of city government you as a property owner are responsible for paying.

-Let's say, for example, that your home is appraised at $100k, and the Grand List is three point six billion dollars (say that with your pinky in the corner of your mouth).
+Let's say, for example, that your home is appraised at $100k, and the Grand List is $3.6 billion.
 Your percentage of land ownership is:

 $100k/$3.6B = .0000278, or .00278%